The five biggest takeaways from GDC

 “We all miss the serendipity of the Hotel Bar experience … running into people that you normally wouldn’t find in the wild and being in the right place at the right time,” said Tiffany Otto, who oversees partnership and outreach at indie games festival IndieCade.
 “Despite our best efforts, it is really hard to replicate that online.”

-While some developers opted not to attend this year’s show due to covid concerns and a lax mask mandate, others congregated outdoors in the nearby Yerba Buena Gardens, a longtime GDC hangout.
+While some developers opted not to attend this year’s show due to coronavirus concerns and a lax mask mandate, others congregated outdoors in the nearby Yerba Buena Gardens, a longtime GDC hangout.
 This year the refreshing swath of green amid downtown San Francisco’s urban gray featured a patchwork of crowds and blankets.
-Developers conversed, took selfies and rested between talks, all in open air that rendered them safer (though still not entirely safe) from covid.
+Developers conversed, took selfies and rested between talks, all in open air that rendered them safer (though still not entirely safe) from covid-19.

 Supporting Ukraine